abdullahshah09/purple-tech-client/README.md

 Please allow a few seconds for server to start up.

-Client-side source code for Purple-Tech Co.
+Client-side code for Purple-Tech Co.
 A Fullstack eCommerce React App where you can purchase consumer tech.

 Made using MERN stack (MySQL, Express, React, Node).
 A full stack create-react-app.